chaostoolkit/chaostoolkit-documentation/sources/drivers/aws.md

 Stop a single EC2 instance.

-You may provide an instance id explicitely or, if you only specify the AZ, a random instance will be selected.
+You may provide an instance id explicitly or, if you only specify the AZ, a random instance will be selected.

 **Signature:**